Make Private Mortgage Insurance a Thing of the Past

 Since 1999, lending institutions have been legally obligated to cancel a borrower's Private Mortgage Insurance (PMI) when his mortgage balance (for a loan closed past July of '99) reaches less than seventy-eight percent of the price of purchase, but not when the borrower's equity reaches twenty-two percent or more.
 (This law does not cover some higher risk mortgages.)
 However, if your equity reaches 20% (no matter what the original purchase price was), you have the right to cancel PMI (for a loan that after July 1999).

 Keep a record of payments

-When you determine you have achieved at least 20 percent equity in your home, you can start the process of freeing yourself from PMI payments.
-First you will notify your lender that you are requesting to cancel your PMI.
-Lenders ask for documentation verifying your eligibility at this point.
-A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and almost all lending institutions require one before they'll cancel PMI.
+At the point you find you've achieved at least 20 percent equity in your home, you can start the process of getting PMI out of your budget.
+First you will let your lender know that you are requesting to cancel PMI.
+Your lender will request documentation that your equity is high enough.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) is the best proof there is � and almost all lenders will require one before they agree to cancel PMI.